daostack/DAOstack-Hackers-Kit/docs/gettingStarted/customScheme/intro.md

 In following section we will see some sample code for adding a custom scheme to the DAO and enable Alchemy to interact with it.
 We will be using [Alchemy-starter](https://github.com/daostack/DAOstack-Hackers-Kit/tree/master/alchemy-starter) for this tutorial

+If you have not cloned the *DAOstack Hacker kit repo*, then clone it recursively to get the submodules

+    git clone --recursive git@github.com:daostack/DAOstack-Hackers-Kit.git

+If you have already cloned the *DAOstack Hackers kit repo*, then make sure you have the latest submodules too

+    git submodule update --init

 Depending on your requirements all or some parts of the tutorial might be useful for you.